robmarshall/gatsby-gravityforms-component/README.md

 When done, you will have created these files and folders:
 ./netlify.toml
-./lambda/
 ./src/lambda/
-./src/lambda/newGfEntry.js
+./src/lambda/new-gf-entry.js

-To test all this make sure to run `npm run start:lambda` in one tab, which will spin up the endpoint at `http://localhost:9000`, and then run `gatsby develop` in another.
+To test all this make sure to run `netlify dev`, this will spin up your site at `http://localhost:8888/`, you can then access the function at: `http://localhost:8888/.netlify/functions/new-gf-entry`.

+When `netlify dev` is run, it will create a new folder called 'lambda' in the root, with the compiled function.

 If you have any issues with these steps, see these articles: